 - a.
-Transportation Funding Urge our legislators to take decisive action to find a long-term solution to California's transportation funding crisis, including sustainable funding sources for local roads and related infrastructure. - b.
-State Highway Access Mono County supports budget policy and legislation to fund rehabilitation of the Bodie Road (Highway 270) that provides access to Bodie State Park and to facilitate early Sierra Pass openings (including Highways 120 and 108). - c.
-Broadband Support continued funding for broadband infrastructure development, service delivery, local access, and adoption strategies.
+Transportation Funding Urge our legislators to take decisive action to find a long-term solution to California's transportation funding crisis, including sustainable funding sources for local roads and related infrastructure. - State Highway Access Mono County supports budget policy and legislation to fund rehabilitation of the Bodie Road (Highway 270) that provides access to Bodie State Park and to facilitate early Sierra Pass openings (including Highways 120 and 108). - c.
+Support broadband deployment through the funding of infrastructure projects and grant programs, allocation of resources to broadband planning, advisory, or support oriented organizations - Mono County is a rural California county in which some of our communities and constituents still lack access to high-speed Internet.
+Although the Digital 395 Project improved the region, Mono County communities and residents still face barriers to connectivity.
+Having access to state funds is critical as infrastructure projects in much of the area are typically cost prohibitive and do not yield a significant enough return based on the small population. - i.
+Support legislation that provides funding for infrastructure projects and adoption/education efforts. - ii.
+Advocate for programs and efforts that move to improve the accuracy of metrics used to represent the current state of broadband in Mono County.
+Maintain an internal set of metrics based on best available information and knowledge. - iii.
+Advocate for continued representation through the California Advanced Services Fund, and other agencies as appropriate.

-5. Administrative and Fiscal Services
+6. Administrative and Fiscal Services

 - a.
 Support resources for improving county record keeping services and election administration and monitor legislation that may impact the following: - i.
 Recording fees and process, and recorded documents; - ii.
 Vital statistic fees and process; - iii.
 Public records; - iv.
 Unfunded mandates; - v.
-Vote-by-mail, voter registration, election management systems, elections process, and election equipment; - vi.
-Funding for records preservation (such as Board of Supervisors historic records). - b.
-Support legislation to authorize all-mail ballot elections for counties under 10,000 voters. - c.
+Vote-by-mail, voter registration, election management systems, elections process, and election equipment;

+- vi.
+Funding for records preservation (such as Board of Supervisors historic records); - vii.
+Funding for modernization of elections equipment; - b.
+Support legislation to authorize vote-by-mail ballot elections for rural counties. - c.
 Support the full funding of all Payment in Lieu of Taxes (PILT) Support legislation and budget efforts that continue to maximize the PILT revenue to counties and continue full funding of PILT without restrictions beyond the current authorization.

-6. Health and Human Services
+7. Health and Human Services